ICantMakeThings/SmolSlimeConfigurator/README.md

 If you want to feel safe running this program, read the Python code and run it from the .py

 If a tracker has old pair data it wont connect to your reciever, plug your tracker in and "Clear Con. data"

+There is a [.html](https://github.com/jitingcn/SmolSlimeWebConfigurator) version of this app, and hosted on a [website](https://gh.jtcat.com/SmolSlimeConfigurator.html), made by [jitingcn](https://github.com/jitingcn)